Viral hemorrhagic fever: Wet symptoms

-The severity of symptoms varies with the type of virus.
+The severity of symptoms varies with both individual immune competence and the type of virus.
 The "VHF syndrome" causes bleeding diathesis, capillary leak, and circulatory shock.
 It happens to most people who have Filoviridae infections (such as Ebola virus or Marburg virus), Crimean–Congo hemorrhagic fever (CCHF), or the South American hemorrhagic fevers (which are caused by Arenaviridae).
 VHF syndrome only happens to a small minority of people who have dengue fever or Rift Valley fever.

 Causes

-Five families of RNA viruses have been recognized as being able to cause hemorrhagic fevers.
+All known viruses causing hemorrhagic fever are part of the Orthornavirae kingdom.